-Good Monday morning my friends, and welcome to a brand new week.
+Good muscle mass morning my friends, and welcome to a brand new week.
 I like the first day of the week more than most people I’m guessing, as I hear with some it’s not all that popular.
 Regardless of which side you’re on it’s time to put the old week behind us, and get on with some new and exciting challenges.
 I’m here to help steer your enthusiasm towards our favorite pastime, as the subject of training should put a smile on your face no matter what day it is.

 This is the maiden voyage of what will likely be the new and improved Monday theme, Muscle Monday, for the simple reason that there was a great many of you that really liked last weeks post How To Make Your Muscles Grow.
 I always will try my best to cater to what it is that you are most interested in, and from my observations, building muscle is one of those interests.
 It didn’t matter what article I posted, for seven days straight the post that got the most hits was How To Make Your Muscles Grow.
 By making Monday the day that I will officially devote to the various pursuits involving the growth our muscles, I hope I have begun to address your interests more thoroughly.
 This will be in addition to Tuesdays and Thursdays post featuring specific muscle groups, their functions, and how to best train and care for them.
 Muscle is definitely making itself seen and heard at this corner of the internet.

 This edition will feature one of the questions I get asked the most often – What is the best way to train to grow my muscles?
 That itself is a loaded question as there are many aspects of training to consider, which makes giving a simple answer not possible.
 That question will likely take several Muscle Monday’s to get to the bottom of.
 This week we will begin by trying to figure out what the most effective method of training frequency is, and should be used to get the most growth from our muscles.